Observation of topological frequency combs: Outlook

 \section{Outlook}

 Here we have demonstrated the first topological frequency comb using an array of more than $100$ coupled resonators.
 Our results entail the first realization of a new class of frequency combs that also includes coherent dissipative solutions, such as nested solitons and phase-locked Turing rolls, that are not accessible using single resonators \cite{mittal2021topological}.
-In this work we have used a commercially available silicon nitride platform in order to operate in the telecom wavelength regime.
+The unique nested spectral structure of these combs, characterized by two disparate frequency scales, could lead to a host of new applications.
+For instance, this could be useful in certain spectroscopic measurements where there are multiple regions of interest that each require a high-resolution analysis but are separated by a large frequency gap.
+Moreover, in this work we have used a commercially available silicon nitride platform in order to operate in the telecom wavelength regime.
 However, our device design can be easily translated to other frequency domains and photonic material platforms that can exhibit much higher nonlinearities such as aluminum gallium arsenide \cite{chang2020ultra,pu2016efficient} and lithium niobate \cite{zhang2019broadband}.
-Such novel multi-resonator combs could enable a host of new application domains to add to those of single and few-resonator frequency combs.

 On a more fundamental level, our results provide a new platform to study the interplay of topology and optical nonlinearities \cite{smirnova2020nonlinear, jurgensen2021quantized,mostaan2022quantized}, as well as intriguing topological physics unique to bosons.
 For example, while optical nonlinearities have been used to demonstrate topological phase transitions and restructured bulk-edge correspondence \cite{Maczewsky2020, Kirsch2021}, here we observe that the system retains the topological behavior of its linear counterpart even in the presence of such strong nonlinear effects.
 These results could enable novel applications where topological physics is used to engineer the underlying bandstructure (or dispersion) of a linear system and optical nonlinearities provide additional functionalities.